 All artwork by Shane Charles

 - Pandemic conditions permitting, Uncle Shane and the IofC Australia team will be offering opportunities for trips out to key sites of Aboriginal knowledge and history.
-Meanwhile, some online modules will be offered on topics including trust-based collaboration, and designing your own historical walks.
+Meanwhile, you can sign up to learn Cultural Intelligence with Uncle Shane and a team of other First Nations leaders and allies, through the 'Turruk' Trustbuilding online events.
 These will begin on 8 October.
-For more information, contact Sarah Naarden.
+See more information here.

 View of the Murray River at Barmah.
 This river is known to Yorta Yorta people as the Dungala.